Bachelor of Arts in French

-Choose any six courses in French numbered 300 to 699, not taken as a required course.
-At least three of these courses must be at the 400 level or above.
+Choose any six courses in French numbered 300 to 699 not taken to satisfy an upper-division requirement.
+At least three of these courses must be at the 400-level or above.

-Required of all candidates for the Bachelor of Arts degree in French are 12 units of Complementary Studies, which must come from courses bearing a prefix other than FR, and not cross-listed with FR.
+Required of all candidates for the Bachelor of Arts degree in French are 12 units of Complementary Studies, which must come from courses bearing a prefix other than FR and that are not cross-listed with FR.
 Complementary Studies for the French major can be satisfied via four possible routes:

 - 12 units in any foreign language other than French (may include up to three units of MLL prefix courses);

 - 12 units of coursework taken in an approved study abroad program;

 - 12 units of coursework taken as partial completion of a single second major, a minor or a certificate;